Mortgage bankers Vs mortgage brokers: why use a mortgage broker?

 Many people choose to use a bank or building society over a mortgage broker, simply because they prefer to stick to what they know.
 Others feel like they need to remain loyal to their bank - perhaps you’ve banked with them for years and like going in and seeing a friendly face.
 If you have banked with a particular bank for many years, you might find they offer a discount if you take out a mortgage with them, which also might help sway your decision.

 Just be aware that by going direct to a bank you’ll be limiting yourself to one lender.
 You might find this is fine and they offer you a product that you’re more than happy to go with.
-However, if you feel like what they’re offering doesn’t quite fit the bill for you, then maybe that’s the time to get in touch with a mortgage broker who has access to a wider range of products.
+However, if you feel that what they’re offering doesn’t quite fit the bill for you, then maybe that’s the time to get in touch with a mortgage broker who has access to a wider range of products.

 Which one is better for you?